skyhop/website/_drafts/launching-during-covid-19.md

 category: news
 ---

-<p class="font-thin text-lg">Last year I comitted to launching Skyhop in March 2020.
+Last year I comitted to launching Skyhop in March 2020.
 I have already postponed launch due to a burnout before, and now there's a pandemic spoiling the fun.
 Apparently there is never a perfect time to launch.
 To make the best out of this situations I have been making a few changes and made premium features available for free.
-Read further for more details;</p>
+Read further for more details;

 During this time where an pandemic is ravaging through the world, the inability to fly is only a minor inconvenience in the grand scheme of things.
 With the social distancing measures in place in the Netherlands flight training is out of the picture for a while.